plasmadice/Neighborhood-map-react/README.md

 # Udacity Neighborhood Map Project Overview
 This is the final project for the Udacity Grow With Google scholarship course.
 It demonstrates quite a few things.
 Most notably accessibility, usability, and responsiveness.
 The app works on all modern devices and can be navigated with a screen reader.
+I decided to try `window.innerWidth` instead of media queries for responsiveness.

 ## How it Works // Getting Started
 To start: Clone this repository and `cd` into the root folder.